Majestic Alhambra fortress and palace complex with towers and ramparts, Granada, Spain

 Alhambra palaces with the Alhambra and Albaicín quarter,Albaicín alleys, and Sierra Nevada mountain views.

-Granada, Spain is a Warm destination perfect for history and architecture.
+Granada, Spain is a destination with a warm climate, perfect for Alhambra palace and Albaicín quarter.
 The best time to visit is Mar, Apr, May, Oct, & Nov, when weather conditions are ideal.
-Budget travelers can explore from $94/day, while mid-range trips average $218/day.
+Budget travel costs around $102/day, while mid-range trips average $238/day.
 EU citizens need only ID.

 /day